US Core Implementation Guide

 Across Platform Searches

-US Core servers are not required to resolve absolute URLs that are external to their environment.
+US Core servers are not required to resolve absolute URLs external to their environment.

 Limiting The Number Of Search Results

-Servers may choose to return the results in a series of pages to manage the number of search results returned.
+Servers can choose to return the results in a series of pages to manage the number of search results returned.
 The search result set contains the URLs used to request additional pages from the search set.
-For a simple RESTful search, the page links are contained in the returned bundle as links.
+For a simple RESTful search, the page links are included in the returned bundle as links.
 See the managing returned resources in the FHIR specification for more information.

 Footnotes: